OHBA-analysis/Deck/README.md

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

+> **NOTE (Jan 2019):**
+> This toolbox is undergoing a massive restructuration; the documentation might not be up-to-date, please rely on helptext only.
+> A new, consolidated documentation is being written.
+The instructions below have been updated.

 ## Deck

 A general-purpose Matlab (2015+) toolbox that doesn't get in your way.

-Documentation is being written on and off, but helptext is already written for most function and should be enough to get you started.
+Deck is now an aggregate of 3 sub-projects:

+ - The original `dk` toolbox, containing general tools to extend Matlab's capabilities;
+ - The new `ant` toolbox, containing analysis tools mainly for time-series data;
+ - The new `jmx` library, with a lightweight C++ library making it super-easy to write Mex files.

 ## Installation

-### Requirements

-Make sure you have `git` installed on your machine (type `git --version` in a terminal).
-If not, follow [these instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) (if you are on OSX you can also use [Homebrew](http://brew.sh/)).

-### Simplest case
+> Requirements:
+> `git` is required to clone this repo (recommended install).
+> You will need a C++ compiler setup with your Matlab installation in order to use `ant` and `jmx`.

 From the Matlab console:
 ```